illyfrancis/scribble/docs/draft.md

 In the next phase, it determines the next valid action it can perform based on the current representation of the nodes and its relationships.
 The dynamic behavior will vary depends on its current state and the business requirements.
 During this phase an outbound message is created and routed to a ` Event Sink ` as needed.

-In essence, the event processing is emulating a FSM and the simulation is necessary due to the fact that each input message/event does not correlate to a single discrete state.
+In essence, the event processing is emulating a FSM and the simulation is necessary due to the fact that each input message/event does not correlate to a discrete single state.
 The 'pseudo' state can only be 'derived' from various sources, then it can be used to determine the next 'transition'.

-The 'pseudo' state derivation model supports out-of-order message processing by default in that all input events are captured in graph first on which the 'transition' decision is based.
+The 'pseudo state derivation' model supports out-of-order message processing by default in that all input events are captured in graph on which the 'transition' decision is based.
+That is, when the state is derived from the graph, it takes the 'history' of the messages into account according to the business requirements.

+#### Outbound message

+The outbound message (or VUS message) is a snapshot view of a composition of which it is made up of various transaction details.
+Given the following graph, the VUS message can be created from (Transaction) nodes and (FX Detail) node.

+     (VUS Message)            (Transaction)
+           \                     /
+            \                   /
+     [identified_by]      [relates_to]
+              \               /
+               \             /
+          (Transaction Identifier)---[relates_to]---(Transaction)
+               /             \
+              /               \
+          [has_fx]        [relates_to]
+            /                   \
+           /                     \
+          /                       \
+     (FX Detail)              (Transaction)

+For composition of the VUS messages from the (Transaction) nodes where are two options.

+The first is to 'merge' the three transactions which would require a complex logic for determining the merge rule.
+The second, and preferred, option is to create a 'weighted' connection (or relationship with properties) that the query can make use of.
+For example, a version number of transaction can be used as a property on the relationship and when the graph is queried it only retrieves the (Transaction) with the latest version.
+Because graph databases support such operations out-of-the-box (e.g. shortest path, Dijkstra's algorithm etc) the associated cost would be very low.

+Note however, the validity of the second approach depends on the business requirements in that it may not be sufficient to rely on properties defined in relationships.

+#### Concurrency

+For high performance and throughput it is assumed that the runtime model of the design will utilize multiple threads.
+However concurrent programming in any programming language requires expert knowledge and experience to achieve the goal.
+And the concurrency model becomes even more difficult to manage when replication and distribution comes into consideration.

+In Java, since version 5 the platform includes concurrency APIs and it continues to enhance its features in each releases with Fork/Join framework available in Java 7 being the latest major features (not including upcoming Java 8).

+ Generally speaking the support for concurrent programming in Java has improved

+??? what am I talking about here ???

+The expectation is that the core module's execution model is not single threaded.

-the determination of
+For the purpose of performance and thread

-#### Event dispatch

-The detail design

-The ***transaction identifier*** centric model means that when the messages arrive the first thing it determines is the identifier.

 what is there to talk about?